MJUDDIN01/ShopHubb/README.md

 * Added the LoginView
 * Added the Homeview with TabBarViews
 * TabBar have Home, Favorite, Search, Cart
 * Searching can matched with title/brand/category
+* Added ThemeColor to be specific with defined color only

 # Tech Stack
 * Used the SwiftUI framework